umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-7-to-8/index.md

 ## Step 2: Files migration

-* The following files / folders needs to be copied into the Umbraco 8 Cloud project
+* The following files / folders needs to be copied into the Umbraco 8 project
-    * `~/Views` - do **not** overwrite the default Macro and Partial view macro files, unless changes have been made to these
+    * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files, unless changes have been made to these
     * `~/Media`
     * Any files / folders related to Stylesheets and JavaScripts
-    * Any custom files / folders the Umbraco 7 Cloud project uses, that isn't in the `~/Config` or `~/bin`
+    * Any custom files / folders the Umbraco 7 project uses, that isn't in the `~/Config` or `~/bin`
-* If Umbraco Forms is used on the Umbraco 7 Cloud project:
+* If Umbraco Forms is used on the Umbraco 7 project:
-    * Copy `~/App_Data/UmbracoForms` into the Umbraco 8 Cloud project
+    * Copy `~/App_Data/UmbracoForms` into the Umbraco 8 project

 * Config files needs to be carefully merged, to ensure any custom settings are migrating while none of the default configuration for Umbraco 8 is changed
+* Copy over any `.dll` files that aren't default to an Umbraco Cloud project

-* Run the Umbraco 8 Cloud site locally
+* Run the Umbraco 8 project locally
-    * It **will** give you a YSOD / error screen as none of the Template files have been updated yet
+    * It **will** give you a YSOD / error screen on the frontend as none of the Template files have been updated yet

-* Open CMD in the `~/data` folder on the Umbraco 8 Cloud project
+* Open CMD in the `~/data` folder on the Umbraco 8 project
 * Generate UDA files by running the following command: `echo > deploy-export`
-* Once a `deploy-complete` marker is added to the `~/data` folder, it's complete
+* Once a `deploy-complete` marker is added to the `~/data` folder, it is done
 * Check `~/data/revision` to ensure all the UDA files have been generated
-* Run `echo > deploy` to make sure everything checks out with the UDA files just generated
+* Run `echo > deploy` in the `~/data` folder to make sure everything checks out with the UDA files just generated
 * This check will result in either of the two:
     * `deploy-failed`
         * Something failed during the check